• Skip to primary navigation

 Jump to:

-• Minimal ingredients: 8 ingredients is all that is needed for the recipe.
-Well, 9 if you want to season with freshly cracked black pepper at the end.
+• Minimal ingredients: 8 ingredients is all that is needed for the recipe, making this the perfect easy weeknight meal.
 You could reduce this to 3 to 4 ingredients if you want to use store bought pesto.

 • Combination of flavors: there is something seriously delicious about a fork full of a piece of succulent juicy tuna, slippery pesto sauce and chewy al dente pasta, it's an irresistible flavour combination!